Azure/ResourceModules/docs/wiki/Getting started - Setup environment.md

 The service connection must be set up in the project's settings under _Pipelines: Service connections_ (a step by step guide can be found [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml)).

-It's name must match the one configured as `serviceConnection` in the [variable file](#323-setup-variables-file)'s 'Global' section.
+It's name must match the one configured as `serviceConnection` in the [variable file](#323-setup-variables-file)'s 'General' section.

 ### 3.2.2 Setup secrets in variable group

-The variable group must set up in Azure DevOps as described [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=classic#create-a-variable-group).
+The a variable group `PLATFORM_VARIABLES` must set up in Azure DevOps as described [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=classic#create-a-variable-group).

 Based on the information you gathered in the [Azure setup](#1-configure-your-azure-environment), you must configure the following secrets in the variable group: